-Rosenfeld Injury Lawyers represents people who have been injured while hunting due to the carelessness of others.
+Rosenfeld Injury Lawyers LLC represents people who have been injured while hunting due to the carelessness of others.
 Our attorneys are committed to getting you the compensation that you are entitled to under Illinois law for serious injuries inflicted by rifles and bows.
 Contact our office for a free case review with an attorney who has experience with these unique type of case.

 Firearm Accidents Too Common Amongst Hunters

 Being injured in a firearm accident is a rare event, even during hunting season.
 Even so, hundreds of thousands of hunters take to the woodlands and back roads each year to hunt for game in the wild.
 Most hunters take along an extensive arsenal into the woods including rifles, shotguns, handguns, muzzleloaders, and bows and arrows.
 In most incidences, some type of accidental discharge from the weapon occurred or the hunter was mistaken as game in the wild.